-Post three coming soon.
+Post three is here.

 Don’t let the headache of dealing with legalese be an excuse for not getting started.
 When you are first making and trying to sell art, you might not need to get a business license or form an LLC (limited liability corporation), but the sooner you get yourself properly set up, the better.
 I have no legal training or knowledge, so don’t consider anything I am saying to be professional legal or accounting advice.
 The laws and requirements in every state are different.
 You will need to conduct research for your city and state to determine whether and at what point you need to get a business license, whether you want to be a sole proprietor, partnership, LLC or other type of entity, and whether you need to collect sales tax.
 The Small Business Administration is a great resource for this type of information.